raskog1/100-days-of-code/log.md

 **Today's Progress**: Completed folders 7, 8, and 9 in Algorithms.

 **Thoughts** Much smoother algorithms today.
 A few of them I was able to pass on my first test, which felt really good.
 I guess I'm getting better at writing this code and envisioning arrays in my head.
 I noticed a lot of the solutions are using object mapping for arrays, so I think I need to look into that more and try to understand how that works.
 It seems like it may be a good alternative to looping through arrays in some situations.
+Completed 9 algorithms today.

+**Link(s) to work**: [Algorithm Repo](https://github.com/raskog1/algorithms)

+### Day 5: October 13th, 2020

+**Today's Progress**: Completed folders 10, 11, and 12 in Algorithms.

+**Thoughts** Decent work today, but folder 9 was a killer in terms of writing attractive code.
+I was able to find solutions to each algorithm, but folder 9 solutions were clearly not best solutions, and felt quite forced.
+I'm definitely getting better with array methods such as map, and sort, but I also feel like I'm looping too much and in terms of Big O, I have to find ways to loop less.
+Completed 9 algorithms today.
+I have two more days left of algorithms unless I get really stuck.

+**Link(s) to work**: [Algorithm Repo](https://github.com/raskog1/algorithms)

+### Day 6: October 14th, 2020

+**Today's Progress**: Completed folder 13, and on algorithm in folder 14 in Algorithms.

+**Thoughts** Wow, folder 14 is a huge leap in difficulty.
+Folder 13 went okay, but then I was just floored by folder 14.
+I was able to get the first one done, and although probably not as efficient as it could be, I don't have the solved solutions to that folder.
+Good thing is that there's only one for loop!
+Only solved 4 algorithms today, and it looks like the last 4 folders are going to be a battle.

 **Link(s) to work**: [Algorithm Repo](https://github.com/raskog1/algorithms)